morshedkoli/news-admin-panel/README.md

 Before running this application, make sure you have:

 - Node.js 18+ installed
-- MongoDB database (local or cloud)
+- Firebase project with Firestore enabled
 - Firebase project with FCM enabled
 - Cloudinary account for image uploads